ianbsmythe/rugby-league-scoreboard/README.md

 ## Future Improvements

-- Add a settings option to customize the game length or modify score values for each event.
+- Add a settings option to customise the game length or modify score values for each event.
 - Implement sound effects for scoring and time events.

 ## License